-- 1. The beneficiary meets coverage criteria for a power tilt and recline seating system (see Wheelchair Options and Accessories policy) and the system is being used on the wheelchair. - 2.
-The beneficiary uses a ventilator which is mounted on the wheelchair. - 3.
-The beneficiary has had a specialty evaluation that was performed by a licensed/certified medical professional, such as a PT or OT, or physician who has specific training and experience in rehabilitation wheelchair evaluations and that documents the medical necessity for the wheelchair and its special features (see Documentation Requirements section).
-The PT, OT, or physician may have no financial relationship with the supplier.
+- The beneficiary meets coverage criteria for a power tilt and recline seating system (see Wheelchair Options and Accessories policy) and the system is used on the wheelchair. - The beneficiary uses a ventilator mounted on the wheelchair. - The beneficiary has a specialty evaluation performed by a licensed/certified medical professional, such as a PT or OT or physician with specific training and experience in rehabilitation wheelchair evaluations and that documents medical necessity for the wheelchair and its special features (see Documentation Requirements section).
+The PT, OT or physician may have no financial relationship with the supplier.

-If a Group 2 Multiple Power Option power wheelchair is provided, the beneficiary condition and documentation requirements are submitted and kept on file, and if III(A) or III(B) is not met but the criteria for another power wheelchair are met, payment will be based on the allowance for the least costly medically appropriate alternative Group 2 power wheelchair.
+If a Group 2 Multiple Power Options power wheelchair is provided, the beneficiary condition and documentation requirements are submitted and kept on file, and if III(A) or III(B) is not met, but the criteria for another power wheelchair are met, payment will be based on the allowance for the least costly medically appropriate alternative Group 2 power wheelchair.